arbergmann/Portfolio/README.md

 # Portfolio of Data Science Work
 Portfolio of non-proprietary microprojects and code snippets, including academic, self-study, and hobby projects.

+Updated regularly with new and intriguing projects that I feel exhibit unique skills, libraries, or concepts.

 ## Projects
 Academic projects for Milestones I & II and Capstone for the University of Michigan's Master of Applied Data Science program.